-PEPFAR IPs currently support 351 ART and 552 PMTCT service delivery sites (out of 1,500 public health-care sites) around the country to ensure quality comprehensive prevention, care, and treatment services for adults and children, engaging local organizations and community counselors to ensure the CoR and move toward sustainability.
-PEPFAR is the largest donor for strengthening the national supply chain, blood safety and infectious waste management programs and has successfully pushed advances in HIV testing (whole blood, finger-prick, provider-initiated) and MARPs support strategies.
-PEPFAR supports pre-service training institutions and in-service training in all technical areas, as well as efforts to rationalize training nationally.
+As of September 2012, PEPFAR IPs were supporting 358 ART and 573 PMTCT service-delivery sites (out of 1,500 public health-care sites) around the country to ensure comprehensive prevention, care, and treatment services for adults and children and engaging local organizations to ensure the continuum of response (CoR) in communities.
+PEPFAR is the only donor supporting blood safety and infectious waste management programs.
 CDC/Retro-CI, with PEPFAR support, serves as a regional reference laboratory for quality control, a training ground for technical leaders, and an engine for national laboratory capacity building and accreditation.
-PEPFAR is an integral member (and sometimes a backseat driver) of the national response in Côte d'Ivoire.